 In discussing physical resources, you need to consider these questions:

 - What type of buildings and structures are required within five years?

 - Will your commercial aquaponics farm be located within the building?

 - How much building area and land area are required?
 Within five years?

-- Will lease or acquire the land area?
+- Will you lease or acquire the land area?

-- Has an environmental assessment been conducted on the property, and are there any known or potential environmental issues on the property that will require cleanup or specific action?
+- Has an environmental assessment been conducted on the property, and are there any known or potential environmental issues that will require cleanup or specific action?